aradzie/keybr.com/docs/translations_report.md

 * *Show color coding of the keyboard zones.
 Use this option to ...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
 * *Highlight a key that must to be pressed next.
 Use this optio...*
+* *Use this option if you have a hardware layout switcher on yo...*
 * ...

 # Croatian

-Translated: 426 messages, 5125 words
+Translated: 425 messages, 5119 words

 Untranslated: 8 messages, 30 words